 You can operate VNC Server exclusively at the command line or via SSH if you prefer.

-Common commands for Raspbian Jessie (which is based on Debian 8, and uses
+Common commands for Raspberry Pi OS (previously called Raspbian) Jessie (which is based on Debian 8, and uses

 - To start VNC Server now:

 sudo systemctl start vncserver-x11-serviced.service

 - To start VNC Server at next boot, and every subsequent boot:

 sudo systemctl enable vncserver-x11-serviced.service

 - To stop VNC Server: